 If you create a deployment template that includes more than one data configuration, you must also specify how Elastic Cloud Enterprise should manage indices for your users when they create their deployments.
 For time-series use cases such as logging, metrics, and APM, providing a template that enables index management ensures that data is being stored in the most cost-effective way possible as it ages.

 In a template that creates a hot-warm architecture, you can use index curation to specify where new indices are created initially and where they are moved to later on.
-However, index curation has been deprecated in favor of index lifecycle management, which offers additional features and more fine-grained control over indices.
+However, index curation will soon be deprecated in favor of index lifecycle management, which offers additional features and more fine-grained control over indices.
 For instance, using ILM you can enable automatic roll-over of index aliases to new indices when existing indices become too large or too old, and you can set indices to be deleted when they are no longer useful.